Fort Caroline: Charlesfort (1562–1563, 1577–1578)

 A French expedition, organized by Protestant leader Admiral Gaspard de Coligny and led by the French Explorer Jean Ribault, had landed at the site on the May River (now the St. Johns River) in May 1562.
 Here Ribault encountered the Timucuans led by Chief Saturiwa.
+At the time of first contact with Europeans, the Timucuan people inhabited near 19,000 square miles across north Florida and south Georgia, with an estimated population of near 200,000.
 Ribault took some 28 troops north along the coast, where on present-day Parris Island, South Carolina they developed a settlement known as Charlesfort.
 Ribault returned to Europe to arrange supplies for the new colony.
 When he was captured and briefly imprisoned in England on suspicion of spying related to the French Wars of Religion, he was prevented from returning to Florida.

 After a year without supplies or leadership, and beset by hostility from the native populations, all but one of the colonists left Charlesfort to sail back to Europe.
 During their voyage in an open boat, they were reduced to cannibalism before the survivors were rescued in English waters.
 Another French force reestablished a fort at the site in 1577–1578.